Carvu94/CI-PP4-Recipes-Blog/README.md

 # Hungry Chef

-Hungry Chef is a blog web site.
+Hungry Chef is a food blog web site where users can find recipes and cookbooks created by other users.
+The goal of the Hungry Chef is to bring food lovers closer and provide them with a place where they can post their ideas, discuss in comments and get inspired!
 (Developer: Matej Car)